erickrr-bd/Logstash-configurations/README.md

-# Logstash-configurations
+#🚀 Logstash Configurations

-Modular collection of custom configurations and filters for Logstash, designed to adapt log parsing to particular structures of enterprise systems and applications.
+A modular collection of custom configurations and advanced filters for Logstash.
+This repository is designed to bridge the gap between complex enterprise log structures and actionable data, ensuring compatibility with the Elastic Common Schema (ECS).

-## Features
+##✨ Key Features
-- Modular filters by system/application
+- Modular Architecture: Independent filters organized by system and application.
-- Compatibility with ECS and business pipelines
+- Enterprise Ready: Robust parsing for ambiguous delimiters and mixed structures.
-- Robust parsing for ambiguous delimiters and mixed structures
+- Compliance Focused: Validation of key fields to support traceability, auditing, and forensic analysis.
-- Validation of key fields for traceability and auditing
+- ECS Aligned: Designed to maintain consistency across business pipelines and dashboards.

 ## Configurations
 - RHEL 8/Rocky Linux 8 (auditd/audisp) (Compatible with version 9)